Kenneth017/LPU-Web-based-Phishing-Detection-System/README.md

 ## Description
 A web-based application for detecting phishing attempts using machine learning.

+## Environment Setup

+1. Copy the `sample.env` file to a new file named `.env`
+2. Replace the placeholder values in `.env` with your actual configuration:
+   - Get a VirusTotal API key from [VirusTotal](https://www.virustotal.com/)
+   - Generate a secret key for Flask
+   - Set up an email for the application
+   - Configure your personal email
+   - Set up an app password for your email account if using Gmail
+3. Ensure your `.env` file is in the root directory of the project
+4. Do not commit your `.env` file to version control

 ## Features
 - Real-time URL analysis
 - Email phishing detection